farscapian/clams-app-docker/README.md

 ### [`./run_load_tests.sh`](./run_load_tests.sh)

-This script allows you to perform load testing against a remote ROYGBIV-stack deployment.
+This script allows you to perform load testing against a remote `lnplay` deployment.
 ### [`./bitcoin-cli.sh`](./bitcoin-cli.sh)

 Allows you to interact with the current bitcoind instance.